Skip to content

 Students with Disabilities (ADA Policy)

-Students with disabilities who meet the eligibility standards are invited and encouraged to enroll in CAP.
+Students with disabilities who meet the eligibility standards (usi.edu/cap/prereqs/) are invited and encouraged to enroll in CAP.
 Each high school retains the responsibility for providing and coordinating any accommodations or services as described in the student’s current IEP, 504 Plan, or similar educational plan.
-However, the legal requirements under the disability laws that apply to colleges and universities are significantly different from those in special education laws that apply to high schools.
-Due to this, accommodations that students currently receive may not be appropriate for a college-level class.
-To avoid any potential barriers to a student’s ability to earn college credit for participation in CAP, the student is encouraged to contact the high school’s special education service provider, case conference committee, or similar entity about reviewing current accommodations and making any necessary modifications to a current educational plan (including any transition plan) before enrolling in CAP.
-Students in fully online or hybrid courses should be aware that due to the nature of online courses, some accommodations approved for traditional USI classroom courses may not apply.
+The CAP Office only needs to be informed about accommodations related to placement testing or if there is an accommodation which would fundamentally alter the content of the University course, as these may not be provided by USI.
+Students in fully online or hybrid courses should be aware that, due to the nature of online courses, some accommodations approved for traditional USI classroom courses may not apply.
 Please discuss this with your CAP instructor to clarify as needed.
-To learn more about the differences between high school and college for students receiving disability-related academic accommodations, please take a moment to review the U.S. Department of Education’s publication “Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities at: www2.ed.gov/about/offices/list/ocr/transition.html
+To learn more about the differences between high school and college for students receiving disability-related academic accommodations, please take a moment to review the U.S. Department of Education’s publication “Students with Disabilities Preparing for Postsecondary Education: Know Your Rights and Responsibilities” at: ed.gov/about/offices/list/ocr/transition.html

 Back to Top